deadwrong03-ops/FoodReminder-Nexus/README.md

 During testing, food and utility buffs have successfully been detected and their remaining durations calculated.

-Because ArcDPS does not necessarily provide every existing buff immediately when a character loads into a map, detection may depend on ArcDPS emitting a relevant buff-state event.(combat)
+Because ArcDPS does not necessarily provide every existing buff immediately when a character loads into a map, detection may depend on ArcDPS emitting a relevant buff-state event like combat.

 This behavior is still being investigated and improved.